Learning Outcomes

 The legal moment when responsibility for accidental loss or damage to the property shifts from the seller to the buyer.

-This means that if the property is damaged or destroyed after exchange but before completion, the buyer must still complete the purchase at the agreed price, unless the contract provides otherwise.
+This is the default approach under both sets of commonly used standard conditions.
+It means that if the property is damaged or destroyed after exchange but before completion, the buyer must still complete at the agreed price—unless the contract provides otherwise.

 Standard Contractual Position